alex88g/sveriges_radio/README.md

 ## Overview

-**Schedule App** is a Flutter-based mobile application that elegantly displays a schedule list fetched from the SR API.
+**Sveriges Radio App** is a Flutter-based mobile application that elegantly displays a schedule list fetched from the SR API.
 Designed with finesse, it presents data with style and functionality.

 ## 🌟 Main Features